Grand Theft Auto V: Re-release

-On the game's multiplayer, IGN Stapleton reported low player counts in matches, long wait times in lobbies, server disconnection and occasional crashes.
-"Because of that," he wrote, "I can't strongly recommend ... the multiplayer experience alone".
+On the game's multiplayer, IGN reported low player counts in matches, long wait times in lobbies, server disconnection and occasional crashes.
+"Because of that," they wrote, "I can't strongly recommend ... the multiplayer experience alone".
 VideoGamer.com found online character progression streamlined by comparison with the original version.
 According to them, the "grind of just doing PvP until co-op Jobs arrive with regularity" was lost, and newcomers would likely find multiplayer enjoyable and balanced.
 However, they wrote of frequent server disconnection, especially during load screens.
-GameSpot Walton thought that Grand Theft Auto Online "still suffers from a lack of direction" for its open-ended and frenetic gameplay, but still is fun.
-Game Informer Reiner reported "minimal lag or issues in the expanded firefights and races".
+GameSpot thought the online mode was fun but "still suffers from a lack of direction" for its open-ended and frenetic gameplay.
+Game Informer reported "minimal lag or issues in the expanded firefights and races".

 The PlayStation 5 and Xbox Series releases received tepid responses from critics, who questioned the value proposition of a new version of the ageing title.
-While the improved visual fidelity was singled out for praise, reviewers generally found the core gameplay, storytelling and character models dated.
-Hardcore Gamers Chris Shive thought the lack of new content made the upgrade difficult to recommend to PlayStation 4 and Xbox One players.
-GamingBolts Shubhankar Parijat was apathetic towards the visual enhancements but praised the increased accessibility for Online newcomers.
-Jeuxvideo.coms Nicolas Dixmier thought the release offered the supreme console experience and highlighted the improved graphics and load times.
-Push Squares Sammy Barker faulted the antiquated humour but thought the visual and technical enhancements gave the "sunny sandbox a new lease of life".
+While the improved visual fidelity and quicker loading times were singled out for praise, reviewers generally found the core gameplay, storytelling and character models dated.
+Hardcore Gamer thought the lack of new content made the upgrade difficult to recommend to PlayStation 4 and Xbox One players.
+GamingBolt was apathetic towards the visual enhancements but praised the increased accessibility for Online newcomers.
+Jeuxvideo.com thought the release offered the supreme console experience and highlighted the improved graphics and load times.
+Push Square faulted the antiquated humour but thought the visual and technical enhancements gave the "sunny sandbox a new lease of life".